Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as excellent, with residents typically located 160 meters from the nearest transport stop.
-Service frequency averages 825 trips per day across all routes, equating to approximately 60 weekly trips per individual stop.
+Service frequency across all routes averages 825 trips per day, equating to approximately 60 weekly trips per stop.

 Frequently Asked Questions - Transport